scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAzure.md

 ### Recommendations

 * You should use Kubernetes node size `Standard D2s v3` for Scalar DL node pool.
-* You should create 3 nodes in each node group for high availability in the production.
+* You should create 3 nodes in each node pool for high availability in the production.
 * You should configure [autoscaling](https://docs.microsoft.com/en-us/azure/aks/cluster-autoscaler) for the AKS cluster.

 ### Procedures